 - Financial folks manage funds and the short term that they can calculate and see.

-- Founders, dreamers, and innovators manage impact, enthusiasm and the long term they can calculate and see.
+- Founders, dreamers, and innovators manage impact, enthusiasm, and the long term they can calculate and see.
 (Read this story on one Napa Valley dreamer, or this startup in Austin Texas, or these entrepreneurs in Jersey.)

-People oriented like a Steve Jobs or a Richard Branson manage dreams and inspirations while turning items or services previously thought of as luxuries into must-haves that the public will clamor for.
-As a result, the âbean countersâ eventually become very happy.
+People who are oriented like Steve Jobs or Richard Branson manage dreams and inspirations while turning items or services previously thought of as luxuries into must-haves that the public will clamor for.
+As a result, the “bean counters” eventually become very happy.

-Two Kinds of Brands:
+Two Kinds of Brands: Which One Are You?

 There are two kinds of brands in the world: Reaction brands and Initiative brands.

-- Reaction brands simply follow someone elseâs lead.
+- Reaction Brands simply follow someone else’s lead.

 Want an example?
 The iPad vs. the original Surface tablet.

 The Surface tablet?
-That was a reaction-product to âenter the tablet marketâ (like the ill-fated Zune before it which was Microsoftâs answer to the iPod, a lesson about product development they didnât learn from.)
+That was a reaction-product to “enter the tablet market” (like the ill-fated Zune before it which was Microsoft’s answer to the iPod, a lesson about product development they didn’t learn from.)

-How to Lead in a
+How to Lead in a World of Followers

-You canât lead with beans.
+You can’t lead with beans (aka cash).
 You can only lead with dreams that, managed well, turn into more beans than you can count.

-In other words, dreams cause things to happen.
-While beans help keep the fire lit, it’s dreams that cause the spark in the first place.
+Yes, beans help keep the fire lit, but it’s dreams that cause the spark in the first place.

-Want more fire?
 Start starting.
 Stop stopping.

 And dream on.